 On my drive, I was stopped by a train.
 As I watched the cars roll by, I thought of all of the businesses that have sprouted up, because of the railroads.
-As my mind wandered, probably the most unusual of them came to me, and I remembered an article I wrote about Fritz’s.
+As my mind wandered, probably the most unusual of them came to me, and I remembered an article I wrote about Fritz’s Railroad Restaurant.
 This place holds some special memories for me, since I used to visit this restaurant with my father, when he was alive.
+While we weren’t required to cross the tracks to get there, the train connection will always remain.
 I hope you all enjoy the read.

 There are many cases in life that the original stands out above any and all replicas.
 How many movies were so good that they created a sequel, and it fell short of our expectations.
 The original sets the bar that all others will need to attain, if they will be as successful.
 One of these success stories is Fritz’s Railroad Restaurant.
 The original location at 32nd & Brown Avenue, was started in 1954 by Fritz and Virginia, after his return from the war.
 In the mid-60’s they opened a second location at 18th Street & Grandview Blvd.
 In more recent years additional locations have been added at Crown Center and in Shawnee, Kansas.